Quantization Backdoors to Deep Learning Commercial Frameworks

-We describe two real-world scenarios where our attack is demonstrated.
-In a scenario of \textit{outsourced models}~\cite{gu2017badnets,chen2017targeted}, a victim user is limited to computational resources or DL expertise and thus the user provides dataset and model architecture/hyper-parameter to a third-party model provider for model training.
-The user is assumed to acquire a full-precision trained model from the model provider, because the user can quantize the model later flexibly by choosing a low-precision format (e.g., int-8 or float-16) or/and post-quantization methods (e.g., dynamic range quantization or full integer quantization with more details and experimental validations in Section~\ref{sec:DRQmethod}) that depends on the characteristics of the user's devices and availability of resources.
-TFLite is easy for non-expert users to perform the quantization~\cite{TFLite}.
-In the second scenario of \textit{pretrained models}~\cite{liu2018trojaning}, a victim user downloads a pre-trained full-precision model and then converts it into a low-precision format to manage IoT devices through TFLite.
-For example, the user downloads an object detector with full-precision and then post-quantizes it using int-8 format.
+The user requires a full-precision trained model from the model provider or downloaded from the public, because the user can quantize the model later flexibly by choosing a low-precision format (e.g., int-8 or float-16) and/or post-quantization forms (e.g., dynamic range quantization or full integer quantization; more details and experimental validations in Section~\ref{sec:DRQmethod}) that depend on the characteristics of the user's devices and availability of resources.
+Our evaluated quantization forms are summarized in \autoref{tab:table3}.